Alex-ZT-Li/ImageSegmentation-GUV_Encapsulation/README.md

 Authors: Alexander Zhan Tu Li and Anand Bala Subramaniam

 ## Description
 Performs image segmentation to detect and analyze giant unilamellar vesicles (GUVs) from fluorescence microscopy images and determines the encapsulation efficiency of individual GUVs using a relative encapsulation method.
 A selection routine is used to determine what segmented objects are GUVs using a coefficient of variation analysis method.
+The GUVs and encapsulated cargo should be fluorescently labeled in a two channel .czi image file.

 ## Requirements:
 Code requires MATLAB version R2021a or greater with packages: